drpcorg/drpc-client/README.md

 # DRPC SDK

-Client-side library for working for DRPC.
-It's responsibility to communicte with DRPC and also check provided signatures for response data to validate data origin.
+Client-side library for working with DRPC (drpc.org).
+It's responsibility to communicte with DRPC and also check provided signatures for response data to validate data authenticity.

 ## Installation